D-Von Dudley: Dudley Boyz reunion (2015–2016)

-Producer, Hall of Fame (2016–2023)
+Producer; Hall of Fame (2016–2023)

 On September 26, a month following his departure from the company, Hughes would return to WWE as a backstage producer.
-While mainly working backstage, Hughes occasionally appeared on WWE television to separate (kayfabe) brawls between wrestlers.
+While mainly working backstage, Hughes occasionally appeared on WWE television to separate brawls between wrestlers.

-On January 22, 2018, on the occasion of Raw 25 Years, the Dudley Boyz returned for one night only, by interrupting a fight between Heath Slater & Rhyno and Titus Worldwide, giving a Dudley Death Drop to Heath Slater through a table.
+On January 22, 2018, at Raw 25 Years, the Dudley Boyz returned for one night only, by interrupting a fight between Heath Slater & Rhyno and Titus Worldwide, giving a Dudley Death Drop to Heath Slater through a table.
 The Dudley Boyz were inducted into the WWE Hall of Fame Class of 2018.
 In July 2019 during the Raw Reunion, D-Von returned in a one-off appearance to be in the corner of The Revival in a tag team match against The Usos with Rikishi in their corner, in a losing effort.
 On January 19, 2023, D-Von announced on Twitter that he left WWE.

+Sporadic appearance (2024)

+On October 27, 2024, D-Von, as Reverend D-Von, made a special appearance in NXT Champion Trick Williams' diss track video aimed at Ethan Page.
+At NXT 2300 on November 6, Bubba Ray and Williams lost to Page and Ridge Holland in a tag team match.
+After the match, Bubba Ray and Williams put Page through a table that was brought to the ring by D-Von, reuniting the Dudley Boyz in WWE since 2018 in the process.

+Retirement (2025)

+Hughes would retire at TNA's Bound for Glory event, where he and Ray wrestled The Hardys (Jeff Hardy and Matt Hardy) in a tables match for the TNA World and NXT Tag Team Championship.
+The match was named "One Final Table", since it took place 25 years after the first table match between the two teams at the 2000 WWE Royal Rumble.
+At the event, Ray and Devon lost, retiring from in-ring competition.

 Personal life

-Hughes' father, Preston, was a bishop, and his mother, Renee Washington, is a pastor.
+Hughes's father, Preston, was a bishop, and his mother, Renee Washington, is a pastor.
 He attended Elwood-John Glenn High School in Elwood, New York.

-Hughes is married to Taylor Hughes and has two daughters with her, Taliyah (born August 17, 2018), Amiyah (born January 15, 2020).
-He was previously married and has four sons, twins Terrell and Terrence (born February 25, 1995), Matthew (born November 27, 2001), and Preston (born June 12, 2008).
+Hughes is married to Taylor Hughes and has three children with her.
+He also has four sons from a previous marriage, including professional wrestlers Terrell and Terrence.
 Their names are tattooed on his upper biceps.
 Terrence and Terrell appeared on the February 3 and 10, 2011, episodes of TNA Impact! and the February 14 pay-per-view Against All Odds, taking part in the storyline feud between their father and D'Angelo Dinero.
 Terrence and Terrell have gone on to wrestle as enhancement talent for AEW in November 2020.

-Hughes appeared to come out as gay on the Table Talk podcast, although he later admitted to have just been joking as a way to bait dirt sheet writers.

 Hughes opened a smoothie shop, 3D's Power Blendz, in Melbourne, Florida, and with longtime tag team partner Mark LoMonaco, opened a wrestling school, Team 3D Academy of Professional Wrestling and Sports Entertainment, in Kissimmee, Florida.